backBlogs home

 6. Lacking empathy

-Empathy and politeness are important qualities in customer service.
-The absence of these qualities in customer service interactions can leave customers feeling frustrated and undervalued by your company.
+Empathy and politeness are important qualities in customer support.
+The absence of empathy in customer service interactions can leave customers feeling frustrated and undervalued by your company.

-• Training on empathy: Agents can be trained to improve soft skills like empathy and politeness.
-Role-playing exercises are especially effective for practicing responses to different scenarios.
+• Training on empathy: Agents can be trained on politeness and how to handle angry customers.
+Role-playing exercises are especially effective for practicing responses to different customer service scenarios.

 • Create a culture that values empathy: Recognize and reward empathetic behavior, share positive feedback from customers, and lead by example.